 However if you are getting married in the Church of England or Church of Wales please contact the vicar of the church for advice on the legal requirements and fees.

-The notices are displayed on the public notice board at the Register Office for 28 clear days (in Sefton all notices are displayed at the Southport office), after which the authorities for marriage or civil partnership schedule will be issued.
+The notices are displayed on the public notice board at the Register Office for 28 clear days (in Sefton all notices are displayed at the Southport office), after which the schedule for marriage or civil partnership will be issued.

 Your ceremony can then take place at the venue stated up to 12 months from the date that you gave notice.